47 Types of Investment Properties in the USA – Which Should You Buy?

 Typically, the most sought after type of house in the USA, the average size of a newly constructed single-family detached home is 2,600 square feet.

-The house sits on its property and is completely separate from other houses.
+The house sits on its property and is entirely separate from other homes.

 Before WWII, only 13% of people lived in the suburbs.